AcutronicRobotics/MARA/README.md

 ros2 launch mara_gazebo mara.launch.py
 ```

-**Optionally**, you can launch one of these other launch files, which correspond to other grippers.
+**Optionally**, you can launch one of these launch files, which correspond to different types of grippers.

 ```
 ros2 launch mara_gazebo mara_gripper_140.launch.py